Programmable Quantum-Like bits from Signed Regular Graphs: Asymmetric Coupling Construction

 Thus, any state of the form $a\,\psi_{+}+b\,\psi_{-}$ (with $a^2+b^2=1$) may be realized via appropriate choices of $l_A$ and $l_B$ (i.e. $\Delta_C$).
 If $l_A = 0$ or $l_B = 0$, it is trivial to define $\Delta_C = \Delta_C\inv$ and invert \Cref{eqn:delta_c_tuning_eqn}.
 As discussed in the proof, by definition, it cannot be the case that $\omega_1 = \omega_2 = 0$.

 This divergence implies that a perfectly balanced state via detuning alone would require an unbounded difference in the subgraph regularities.
 This is further illustrated in \Cref{fig:basic_visualization}, where the set of possible $\kpsi$ values (cylinder, defined by $a, b \equiv x-$axis, $y-$axis) are constrained to the feasible regions (lines running vertically along the walls of the cylinder) of \Cref{eqn:delta_c_tuning_eqn}.
 Indeed, as $|x| \to |y|$, the feasible regions grow to $\infty$.
-We proceed with an explicit construction of $\Delta$ given a target qubit state $\kpsi$.